Yeosu–Suncheon rebellion: Political situation in Korea

 After Imperial Japan surrendered to Allied forces on 15 August 1945, the 35-year Japanese occupation of Korea finally came to an end.
-Korea was subsequently divided at the 38th parallel north, with the Soviet Union assuming trusteeship north of the line and the United States south of the line.
+Korea was subsequently divided at the 38th parallel north, with the Soviet Union accepting Japanese surrender north of the line and the United States south of the line.

+In August 1945, the newly formed Committee for the Preparation of Korean Independence (CPKI) organized democratic people's committees throughout the country to coordinate the transition to independence.
+By the end of August, over 140 democratic People's Committees had been established throughout the country.
+On September 6, the CPKI met in Seoul and the People's Republic of Korea was established as the provisional government of Korea.
+The PRK took over security and administrative control of Seoul and other areas and oversaw the release of political prisoners and the peaceful evacuation of Japanese forces.

 In September 1945, Lt.
-General John R. Hodge established a military government to administer the southern region, which included Jeju Island and the areas in South Jeolla around Yeosu and Suncheon.
+General John R. Hodge landed on the Korean peninsula.
+Hodge refused to acknowledge the authority of the People's Committees and the PRK.
+He established a US military presence (USAMGIK) to control the southern half of Korea, which included Jeju Island and the areas in South Jeolla around Yeosu and Suncheon.
+Hodge brought Japanese soldiers back to Seoul to staff the USAMGIK - a decision which was abandoned almost immediately due to public uproar.
+Locals were outraged at the military presence that denied their right to political independence.
+Unable to use Japanese forces, Hodge staffed 80% of USAMGIK forces with former members of the colonial police.
+Over the next year, USAMGIK forces violently ousted the People's Committees in the countryside.

 In December 1945 U.S. representatives met with those from the Soviet Union and United Kingdom to work out joint trusteeship.
 Due to lack of consensus, however, the U.S. took the “Korean question” to the United Nations for further deliberation.
-On November 14, 1947, the United Nations General Assembly passed UN Resolution 112, calling for a general election on May 10, 1948 under UNTCOK supervision.
+On November 14, 1947, the United Nations General Assembly passed UN Resolution 112, calling for a general election on May 10, 1948, under UNTCOK supervision.

 Fearing it would lose influence over the northern half of Korea if it complied, the Soviet Union rejected the UN resolution and denied the UNTCOK access to northern Korea.
 The UNTCOK nevertheless went through with the elections, albeit in the southern half of the country only.
 The Soviet Union responded to these elections in the south with an election of its own in the north on August 25, 1948.